 Let’s admit it; the public transportation system is not the strongest side of Tampa.
 Although there is a system of streetcars and buses that can help you to get around the city, it’s much better to have your car.
 Especially, if you need to cover significant distances.
 Of course, Uber or Lyft is always an option.You should keep it in mind when you search for rent near Tampa.

-The median rent for an apartment in Tampa, FL decreased by 8.8% to .
-Statistics show that house rent price decreased by 51.7% this month making it up to .
+The median rent for an apartment in Tampa, FL decreased by 19.6% to $2,493.
+Statistics show that house rent price decreased by 6.3% this month making it up to $3,936.
 Condos faced an upward trend these days.
-The median rent for a condo decreased by 8.2%, it’s now available for .
-You can now rent a duplex for , duplex rent price decreased by 11.9% this month.
-The median rent for a loft faced changes as well, it increased by 9.3%, the price tag now starts at .
-If you’re looking for a room, the price tag still starts at .
-The median price did not change this time.
+The median rent for a condo decreased by 8.6%, it’s now available for $3,079.
+You can now rent a duplex for $2,628, duplex rent price increased by 69.7% this month.
+An average room will now go for $1,134, the median rent price for a room increased by 11.8%.
+The median rent for a townhouse increased by 21.9%, you’ll have to spend around $3,631 to get one.

 If you’re looking for Tampa apartments for rent with a character, you might consider Ybor City.
 What used to be a historic district, mainly attracting tourists, has become an energetic neighborhood that lives and breathes 24/7.
 It was originally home to Cuban, Spanish and Italian immigrants, who mostly worked in cigar factories.
 You can still see the ethnic influence in the local food: paella, Cuban coffee, and sandwiches, roast pork, boliche.